 The caramel only requires one ingredient: sugar.
 Here I used this induction burner so I could control the heat better.
 However this recipe works just fine over a regular stove top on medium heat.
 As the sugar melts you will notice that certain parts may melt much faster than others.

 Do not be tempted to mix or stir the sugar.
 Instead as the sugar becomes more liquid you can simply swirl the pot around to distribute the molten sugar.
 I would only suggest moving the sugar around with a wooden spoon if you notice the sugar becoming too dark in certain hotspots.

 One other piece of equipment you will need is a Silpat.
 This is basically just a non-stick silicone baking mat.
 In order to make a dust from the melted caramel we must pour it out onto the Silpat in a thin layer to harden.
 The hardened sugar will then easily release from the mat.
 You can order Silpats here on Amazon or try your luck at your local cooking supply store.

 Again another great recipe inspired by Chef Roy Choi, the culinary mind behind the scenes of the food in “Chef”.
 This Berries & Cream recipe is sure to impress while being simple enough for anyone to make.
 The caramel dust will take some patience but it is a pretty fun process!

 If you don’t know Chef Roy Choi I fully recommend watching his shows and reading his cookbook.
-He is such a laid-back yet passionate advocate for the powers of good food.
+He’s a laid-back yet passionate advocate for the powers of good food.
 His shows include “The Chef Show” and “Broken Bread“.
 I also really enjoyed his cookbook “L.A.
 Son: My Life, My City, My Food“.
-Read his story and listen to his message and you will understand what kind of Chef that Roy is!
+Read his story and listen to his message and you will understand what kind of Chef he is!

 Movie Recipes to Try